neptunelabs/fsi-viewer-samples/samples/external/README.md

 This ensures that FSI Viewer is loaded.

 Afterwards, you need to place the *<fsi-viewer>* tag you see in the Publish section on the place where you would like to see the viewer.
-In our example this will look like this:
+In our example this will look like this (it's important to choose no UI as a setting, ensuring **hideUI="true"** is set):

 ```html
   <fsi-viewer id="image"